snarfed/granary/README.md

     * Disable creating "interested" RSVPs, since Facebook's API doesn't allow it.
 * Atom:
     * Support [media enclosures](http://atomenabled.org/developers/syndication/#link) for audio and video attachments.
+* Source.get_activities(): start raising ValueError on bad argument values, notably invalid Facebook and Twitter ids and Instagram search queries.
-* Fix rendering and linkifying content with Unicode high code points, ie characters above the BMP, including some emoji, on "narrow" builds of Python 2 with `--enable-unicode=ucs2` (default on Mac OS X, Windows, and older *nix).
+* Fix rendering and linkifying content with Unicode high code points (ie above the 16-bit Basic Multilingual Plane), including some emoji, on "narrow" builds of Python 2 with `--enable-unicode=ucs2`, which is the default on Mac OS X, Windows, and older *nix.

 ### 1.6 - 2016-11-26
 * Twitter: